project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/02-first-experiment-launching.md

 > If the species are not added on the **Export species** screen, the experiment may still start in GAMA and the Unity player may be created, but no simulation agents will appear in Unity.

 After this, click **Next**, keep the default values, set the number of players between `0` and `1`, then click **Finish**.

+For more details, this step is explained [in this tutorial](https://doc.project-simple.eu/tutorials/Tutorial-Step-1)

 ## 2.2 Steps